-Frank Dobbin is professor of sociology at Harvard.
+Frank Dobbin is Henry Ford II Professor of the Social Sciences at Harvard University.
 He studies organizations, inequality, economic behavior, and public policy.
 His 2009 bookInventing Equal Opportunityshows how corporate personnel managers defined what it meant to discriminate.
 His evidence-based research on corporate diversity programs (with Alexandra Kalev) shows that mentoring programs, diversity task forces, and special recruitment programs have helped to promote diversity by engaging managers, while diversity training and diversity performance evaluations have thwarted progress by stigmatizing managers.
 These findings have been covered by The New York Times, The Washington Post, The Boston Globe, Le Monde, CNN, and National Public Radio.
 Dobbin has published numerous books studying the social construction of economic rationality, including Forging Industrial Policy: United States, Britain, and France in the Railway Age (1994) and The Global Diffusion of Markets and Democracy(2008).
 Recent research examines rise of the shareholder value model of corporate management.

 This information is accurate for the time period that the faculty associate is affiliated with CES.

 Henry Ford II Professor of the Social Sciences, Harvard University